taintpro98/neko-webtest-client/README.md

     │   ├── main.ts
     ├── package.json
 ```

-The contents of this template is the basic [Phaser 3 getting started example](http://phaser.io/tutorials/getting-started-phaser3/part5).

 This template assumes you will want to organize your code into multiple files and use TypeScript.